yyfearth/mooc/service/api.md

 ```
 {
   ok: "OK"
-  message: "Category w/ ID ... is deleted" // the readable message
+  message: "Category ... is deleted" // the readable message
 }
 ```